vmimicrobiome/vmimicrobiome.github.io/index.md

 ```
 - Once we process our microbiome data in Qiime2, we will jump over to [MicrobiomeAnalyst](https://www.microbiomeanalyst.ca), a web-based microbiome analysis tool, to upload our processed data and further analyze and visualize our microbiome data.
 MicrobiomeAnalyst is a graphical user interface aka GUI (_pronouced "gooey"_) which means we will be point and click for this portion of the boot camp.

 - Along the way we will be talking all about the microbiome, what it is, where to find it, how to sample it, when to use which test, and how to make sense of it all.
-If you can't wait to dig in, learn about major milestones in the study of the [microbiome](https://www.nature.com/immersive/d42859-019-00041-z/index.html?utm_source=twitter&utm_medium=social&utm_campaign=mile-humanmicrobiotaresearchintgutbrainaxis) as curated by Nature.
+If you can't wait to dig in, learn about major milestones in the study of the [microbiome](https://www.nature.com/immersive/d42859-019-00041-z/index.html?utm_source=twitter&utm_medium=social&utm_campaign=mile-humanmicrobiotaresearchintgutbrainaxis) as curated by the scientific journal, _Nature_.

 - If you want to learn more about microbiome analysis now, including the metrics we use to evaluate microbiomes such as [alpha and beta diversity](https://youtu.be/CQaFT_vVQvw), watch this video from the VMI for a gentle introduction.